apache/trafficserver/doc/admin-guide/plugins/multiplexer.en.rst

    #.
 Copies the resulting request (POST bodies are copied via the :ref:`HTTP Transform <developer-plugins-http-transformations>` mechanism).
    #.
 Changes the ``Host`` header of the copy according to ``pparam`` from the remap rule.
    #.
 Changes ``X-Multiplexer`` header value to ``copy`` instead of ``original``.
    #.
-Asynchronously sends the copied request with :c:func:`TSHttpConnect`.
+Asynchronously sends the copied request with :func:`TSHttpConnect`.
    #.
 The copied request with the specified host is then itself processed via :file:`remap.config`.

 |Name| dispatches the requests in the background without blocking the original request.
 Multiplexed